 While it’s not a hosting provider, your website still needs to register a domain.
 Ideally, you’d want something easy to use, accessible across all of your devices, won’t try to upsell you, and includes domain privacy for free.

-Google provides easy domain management tools, integration between domains, and you can connect to other
+Google provides easy domain management tools, integration between domains, and you can connect to other web hosting and email accounts.

 If you’re transferring from another domain to a Google domain, all of your DNS records transfer over because Google has already done it for you.